-The Vita nova is based on Dante's desire to combine religious and secular erotic culture.
+The Vita nuova is based on Dante's desire to combine religious and secular erotic culture.
 In his libello Dante solves the tension between these two cultures with a syncretic attitude.
-This talk will analyze a few specific passages showing how, throughout the Vita nova, these two cultures are continually intertwined.
-Indeed, the most influential studies conducted on the Vita Nova in the last century have emphasized the presence of each of these two cultures.
-These two lines, quite consolidated in the studies on Vita nova, have given enormous results on both sides.
-However, it has been recognized that some of these readings have often limited to a single intertextual connection (Vita nova - model/source) what that is, in fact, a much more complex reality.
-This talk intends to move towards this direction and to analyze the way in which, in the Vita nova, religious and secular culture come into connection.
+This talk will analyze a few specific passages showing how, throughout the Vita nuova, these two cultures are continually intertwined.
+Indeed, the most influential studies conducted on the Vita nuova in the last century have emphasized the presence of each of these two cultures.
+These two lines, quite consolidated in studies on the Vita nuova, have given enormous results on both sides.
+However, it has been recognized that some of these readings have often limited to a single intertextual connection (Vita nuova - model/source) what is, in fact, much more complex.
+This talk intends to move in this direction and to analyze the diverse ways in which, in the Vita nuova, religious and secular culture come into connection.

 Lorenzo Dell'Oso is a fourth year PhD candidate in Italian Studies and a University Presidential Fellow for Humanities.
 He graduated from University of Pavia (BA, MA) and University of Notre Dame (MA).
 His main interests are Dante and Medieval cultural history.
 His PhD dissertation focuses on Dante's intellectual formation in Florence during the 1290s.
 His other interests include Italian print culture, the works by Giambattista Vico, and Italian Cinema.